lindadamama/OpenFocus/README.md

 # OpenFocus
-OpenFocus is all your need.
+OpenFocus is all you need.